 People with some disabilities and medical conditions are more likely to also have sight problems.
-If someone has learning disabilities, they have a higher risk of having sight problems too.
+If someone has special needs, they have a higher risk of having sight problems too.
 Children who were born prematurely are more likely to have sight problems.
 Some people may have poor sight due to hereditary or genetic conditions.
 Some sight loss can be due to disturbances of the visual pathways inform the eye to the back of the brain.
 Some conditions may not have a known cause.
 If you care for someone who has never had their eyes checked, visit your local optician and arrange an appointment.
 Let the optician know what will help make the visit a good experience too.

 If you have never taken your child / the person you care for to see an optometrist, ask around for a recommendation.
 Some optometrists are particularly interested in helping children with special educational needs or people with learning disabilities.
 Look at the website of the British Association of Behavioural Optometrists, www.babo.co.uk, and see if there is a practitioner near you.
-The charity SeeAbility also holds a database of optical practices which have registered to say they can provide support for people with learning disabilities.

 Make the appointment for a time of day when the person you care for is alert, not tired or hungry.
 Talk to them about what will happen, and practice ‘going for an eye test’, sitting on a special chair, reading letters or matching shapes, and using a torch to show how the optometrist might check their eyes.
 You may want to visit the practice in advance so it becomes more familiar.
 It can be daunting entering the eye test room if they have never seen something like this before, it is worth asking the practice if you can have a look round prior to the actual test.